mj3b/rgds/docs/ai-assistance-policy.md

 - auditability
 - regulatory defensibility

-AI in RGDS assists with **preparation and analysis**, not approval or risk acceptance.
+AI in RGDS supports **preparation and analysis** only.
+It never approves decisions, accepts risk, or exercises authority.

 ---

+## Scope

+This policy applies to any use of AI within RGDS workflows, including:

+- decision preparation
+- evidence analysis
+- narrative drafting
+- structured data extraction
+- comparison and classification tasks

+This policy applies regardless of tool, vendor, or deployment model.

+---

 ## Permitted AI use cases

-AI assistance may be used for:
+AI assistance **may** be used for:

 - summarization of existing documents
 - extraction of structured data from unstructured sources
-- comparison of versions or datasets
+- comparison of document versions or datasets
-- drafting of narratives or checklists
+- drafting of narratives, summaries, or checklists
-- classification of known categories
+- classification into predefined categories

-All AI-assisted outputs must be reviewable by humans.
+All AI-assisted outputs must be **human-reviewable and reversible**.

 ---

 ## Prohibited AI use cases

-AI assistance must not:
+AI assistance must **not**:

-- make approval or rejection decisions
+- make approval, rejection, or go/no-go decisions
-- accept or reject risk
+- accept, reject, or optimize risk posture
 - generate evidence of record
-- override human judgment
+- override or substitute for expert judgment
-- operate autonomously across gates
+- operate autonomously across phase gates
+- initiate actions without explicit human instruction

-AI outputs are not authoritative by default.
+AI outputs are **never authoritative by default**.

 ---

 ## Disclosure requirements

-When AI assistance is used:
+When AI assistance is used, the following must be recorded in the Decision Log:

-- the use case is disclosed in the Decision Log
+- the AI use case
-- inputs and outputs are referenced
+- references to inputs and outputs
-- human disposition is recorded (accepted / edited / rejected)
+- human disposition (`accepted` / `edited` / `rejected`)
-- controls and constraints are documented
+- applicable controls and constraints

-Silent AI usage is not permitted.
+Silent or undisclosed AI usage is **not permitted**.

 ---

 ## Controls and constraints

-Each AI-assisted artifact must document:
+Each AI-assisted artifact must document, at minimum:

 - prompt or instruction reference
-- schema or format constraints
+- schema, template, or format constraints
-- versioning information
+- versioning or configuration identifiers
-- safety or limitation notes
+- known limitations or safety notes

-These controls ensure repeatability and traceability.
+These controls exist to ensure **traceability, repeatability, and audit readiness**.

 ---

 ## Review and acceptance

-- AI outputs are reviewed by qualified humans
+- All AI outputs are reviewed by qualified humans
 - Reviewers may accept, edit, or reject outputs
 - Rejection does not require justification, but disposition is recorded

-Human review is mandatory.
+Human review is **mandatory and non-delegable**.

 ---